 JOYCE CONLAN – Oakville

-Joyce Conlan, Assistant Secretary of the Leadership Council, has been an OLLI member since its inaugural year of 2007.
+Joyce Conlan, has been an OLLI member since its inaugural year of 2007.
 Having taken a wide range of classes over that span of time, Joyce was also a member of the early Hospitality and Membership Committees before being asked to Co-Chair the newly formed Travel Committee in 2009.
-Born and educated in Waterbury, Joyce attended Southern Connecticut State University
+She was most recently Assistant Secretary to the Leadership Council.

 Born and educated in Waterbury, Joyce attended Southern Connecticut State University where she earned her B.S. and M.S. degrees as well as a Sixth Year Certification in Advanced Studies.
 She began her teaching career at Webster School in Waterbury where she taught first, fifth, and sixth grades.
 After her daughters, Terri and Kristin were born, Joyce returned to teaching in Watertown at Swift Jr. High School where she taught seventh and eighth grade Reading for twenty-six years, retiring in 1999.